-Required Supplementary Information: Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 20 - 23 and Schedules 1, 2, 3, and 4, and the related notes to the required supplementary information on pages 51-64 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by Governmental Accounting Standards Board, who considers it to be an essential part of the financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods for preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+Required Supplementary Information: Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 20 - 23 and Schedules 1, 2, 3, and 4, and the related notes to the required supplementary information on pages 51-65 be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial statements, is required by Governmental Accounting Standards Board who considers it to be an essential part of the financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance on the information or provide any assurance.

 Supplementary and Other Information: The audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
-The Schedule of Administrative Expenses, Schedule of Investment Expenses, and the Schedules for Delaware Local Government Retirement Investment Pool (the Schedules) on pages 66-69 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Schedule of Administrative Expenses, Schedule of Investment Expenses, and the Schedules for Delaware Local Government Retirement Investment Pool (the Schedules) on pages 68-71 are presented for purposes of additional analysis and are not a required part of the basic financial statements.